matrixorigin/matrixorigin.io/docs/MatrixOne/Tutorial/rag-demo.md

 - Verify that you have completed installing the MySQL client.

-- Download and install the `pymysql` tool.
-Download and install the `pymysql` tool using the following code:
+- Download and install the `matrixone-python-sdk`.
+Download and install using the following code:

 ```
-pip3 install pymysql
+pip3 install matrixone-python-sdk
 ```

 - Verify that you have finished installing [ollama](https://ollama.com/download).
 Verify that the installation was successful by checking the ollama version with the following code: